KRproject-tech/Elastica_vs_Euler_beam_MATLAB/README.md

 \theta(0) = C_0 = 0.
 $$

-Finally the position of the cantilever on the complex coordinates is obtained as follows,
+Finally, the position of the cantilever on the complex coordinates is obtained as follows,

 $$
 \begin{array}{ll}